simoneromano96/simoneromano96/README.md

 ![Views](https://komarev.com/ghpvc/?username=simoneromano96&color=blueviolet)

 - 🤔 I’m looking for help with pegasus, a 🦀 Rust password manager
-- 🔭 I’m currently working on: **fix ledger integration** for web3-react
 - 💬 Ask me about anything!
 - 📫 How to reach me: simoneromano@tutanota.de
 - 💭 We need emojis for programming languages and stuff like that